fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Also, not mentioned above: angels will come in rows, Shafagha, seeing of Allah, The Cistern (the pool), Wurud, The Qantara (open area in front of Jannah).

+> Narrated Abu Huraira 🐈:
+>
+> The people said, "O Allah's Messenger ﷺ  !
+Shall we see our Lord on the Day of Resurrection?"
+He replied, "Do you have any doubt in seeing the full moon on a clear (not cloudy) night?"
+They replied, "No, O Allah's Messenger ﷺ   !"
+He said, "Do you have any doubt in seeing the sun when there are no clouds?"
+They replied in the negative.
+He said, "You will see Allah (your Lord) in the same way.
+>
+> On the Day of Resurrection, people will be gathered and He will order the people to follow what they used to worship.
+So some of them will follow the sun, some will follow the moon, and some will follow other deities; and only this nation (Muslims) will be left with its hypocrites.
+Allah will come to them and say, 'I am Your Lord.'
+They will say, 'We shall stay in this place till our Lord comes to us and when our Lord will come, we will recognize Him.
+Then Allah will come to them again and say, 'I am your Lord.'
+They will say, 'You are our Lord.'
+>
+> Allah will call them, and As-Sirat (a bridge) will be laid across Hell and I (Muhammad) shall be the first amongst the Apostles to cross it with my followers.
+Nobody except the Apostles will then be able to speak and they will be saying then, 'O Allah!
+Save us.
+O Allah Save us.'
+There will be hooks like the thorns of Sa'dan in Hell.
+Have you seen the thorns of Sa'dan ?"
+The people said, "Yes."
+He said, "These hooks will be like the thorns of Sa'dan but nobody except Allah knows their greatness in size and these will entangle the people according to their deeds; some of them will fall and stay in Hell forever; others will receive punishment (torn into small pieces) and will get out of Hell, till when Allah intends mercy on whomever He likes amongst the people of Hell, He will order the angels to take out of Hell those who worshipped none but Him alone.
+The angels will take them out by recognizing them from the traces of prostrations, for Allah has forbidden the (Hell) fire to eat away those traces.
+>
+> So they will come out of the Fire, it will eat away from the whole of the human body except the marks of the prostrations.
+At that time they will come out of the Fire as mere skeletons.
+The Water of Life will be poured on them and as a result they will grow like the seeds growing on the bank of flowing water.
+Then when Allah had finished from the Judgments amongst his creations, one man will be left between Hell and Paradise and he will be the last man from the people of Hell to enter paradise.
+He will be facing Hell, and will say, 'O Allah!
+Turn my face from the fire as its wind has dried me and its steam has burnt me.'
+Allah will ask him, "Will you ask for anything more in case this favor is granted to you?'
+He will say, "No by Your (Honor) Power!"
+And he will give to his Lord (Allah) what he will of the pledges and the covenants.
+Allah will then turn his face from the Fire.
+When he will face Paradise and will see its charm, he will remain quiet as long as Allah will.
+He then will say, 'O my Lord!
+Let me go to the gate of Paradise.'
+Allah will ask him, 'Didn't you give pledges and make covenants (to the effect) that you would not ask for anything more than what you requested at first?'
+He will say, 'O my Lord!
+Do not make me the most wretched, amongst Your creatures.'
+Allah will say, 'If this request is granted, will you then ask for anything else?'
+He will say, 'No!
+By Your Power!
+I shall not ask for anything else.'
+Then he will give to his Lord what He will of the pledges and the covenants.
+Allah will then let him go to the gate of Paradise.
+>
+> On reaching then and seeing its life, charm, and pleasure, he will remain quiet as long as Allah wills and then will say, 'O my Lord !
+Let me enter Paradise.'
+Allah will say, May Allah be merciful unto you, O son of Adam!
+How treacherous you are!
+Haven't you made covenants and given pledges that you will not ask for anything more that what you have been given?'
+He will say, 'O my Lord!
+Do not make me the most wretched amongst Your creatures.'
+So Allah will laugh and allow him to enter Paradise and will ask him to request as much as he likes.
+He will do so till all his desires have been fulfilled.
+Then Allah will say, 'Request more of such and such things.'
+Allah will remind him and when all his desires and wishes; have been fulfilled, Allah will say "All this is granted to you and a similar amount besides."
+>
+> Abu Said Al-Khudri, said to Abu Huraira, 'Allah's Messenger ﷺ   said, "Allah said, 'That is for you and ten times more like it.'
+"Abu Huraira said, "I do not remember from Allah's Messenger ﷺ   except (his saying), 'All this is granted to you and a similar amount besides."
+Abu Said said, "I heard him saying, 'That is for you and ten times more the like of it."

 </details><details><summary>

 ## Israfil Blows the Trumpet the first time

 </summary>

+    And when the trumpet is blown,
+    That Day will be a difficult day
+    Quran, surah Al-Muddaththir (The One Enveloped) 74:8-9

 Only Allah knows when the Hour comes.
 And at some point in time, the last hour will come.

 The Akhirat will start after Israfil blows the trumpet for the first time.
 There is a hadith that prophet Muhammad said:

-> How can I ever relax when I know that Israfil is already holding the trumped in his mouth and looking at the Throne of Allah waiting for the signal to blow it.
+> How can I ever relax when I know that Israfil is already holding the trumpet in his mouth and looking at the Throne of Allah waiting for the signal to blow it.

-There is a hadith that says the Trumped or the Horn will not be blown until there is no one left in this dunya who says La ilaha illallah.
+There is a hadith that says the Trumpet or the Horn will not be blown until there is no one left in this dunya who says La ilaha illallah.
 So before the beginning of the Hereafter, Allah will send a warm wind to this world, which will take away the souls of the believers.

 Therefore, the people who will be then alive on the face of the earth will hear this blow that will cause the end of the world, and all of a sudden they will be struck insensible and will fall dead to an extent that none of them will be able to make a will.
 Allah Says (what means):